Affirming Relationship Therapy

 Q. What if our disagreements don’t seem to be resolvable?

 A. Some disagreements may not be resolvable.
 Sometimes it is necessary to agree to disagree on certain issues.
 But often disagreements are more resolvable than both partners think they will be.
 Because partners get into a negative feedback loop with each other, they can quickly develop a sense of despair that real change is possible.
 One negative outcome triggers the next, in a kind of endless loop.
 But once the cycle is interrupted, both partners often quickly develop hope that things can improve and they become motivated to make the changes necessary.

 Q. This sounds like a a lot of work.
 I’m not sure I have the energy to do it.

 A. It does take work.
 Intimacy takes work.
 It is one of the great myths of our culture that relationships should be easy.
-You also have to take into account that you may be feeling worn down now by a sense of hopelessness about your relationship.
+You also have to take into account that you may currently be feeling worn down by a sense of hopelessness about your relationship.
 Depression is contagious.
 However, once you make a commitment to the process and you take the first steps, energy will be freed up for you to continue.
 The first steps of change can be highly motivating, and they can release a lot of energy.
 You develop a positive feedback loop, instead of a negative feedback loop.

 Q. Can we survive the affair as a couple?